citapress/citapress/content/books/men-women-and-ghosts/index.md

 <p>

-  &nbsp&nbsp  "O ye Fire and Heat, Bless ye the Lord; Praise Him, and Magnify Him
+  &nbsp;&nbsp;  "O ye Fire and Heat, Bless ye the Lord; Praise Him, and Magnify Him
       for ever.<br>
-  &nbsp&nbsp  O ye Winter and Summer, Bless ye the Lord; Praise Him, and Magnify Him
+  &nbsp;&nbsp;  O ye Winter and Summer, Bless ye the Lord; Praise Him, and Magnify Him
       for ever.<br>
-  &nbsp&nbsp  O ye Nights and Days, Bless ye the Lord; Praise Him, and Magnify Him
+  &nbsp;&nbsp;  O ye Nights and Days, Bless ye the Lord; Praise Him, and Magnify Him
       for ever.<br>
-  &nbsp&nbsp  O ye Lightnings and Clouds, Bless ye the Lord; Praise Him, and Magnify Him
+  &nbsp;&nbsp;  O ye Lightnings and Clouds, Bless ye the Lord; Praise Him, and Magnify Him
       for ever."</p>

 <p>